f4exb/sdrangel/plugins/feature/satellitetracker/readme.md

 ![Satellite tracker settings dialog](../../../doc/img/SatelliteTracker_plugin_settingsdialog3.png)

-On the display tab, you can set:
+On the Display tab, you can set:

 * The update period in seconds, which controls how frequently satellite positions are calculated.
 * The default frequency in MHz that is used for calculating Doppler and free space path loss in the Satellite Data table.